 Hair loss solutions for men and women

 Treatment for male pattern hair loss is widely used by men interested in stabilising hair fall, encouraging regrowth and preventing baldness.
-There are two clinically-proven, MHRA and FDA-approved medications which are often used as part of a non-surgical treatment programme: finasteride 1mg and minoxidil.
+This can comprise either or both of the only two clinically-proven, MHRA licensed and FDA-approved medications for genetic hair loss: finasteride 1mg and minoxidil.

 The first, finasteride 1mg is a once-a-day tablet that inhibits the conversion of testosterone into dihydrotestosterone (DHT).
-It is DHT which causes the gradual hair thinning associated with male hairloss.
-It binds to the sensitive follicles around the top of the head and hairline, slowly destroying them.
-As they become smaller and weaker, this displays outwardly as thinning hair or receding, with increased hair fall and can lead to eventual baldness if left unchecked.
-Hair Vitalics for Men hair growth supplements formulated exclusively by The Belgravia Centre’s experts not only includes key nutrients that can benefit hair health – including biotin, zinc and selenium – but also contains saw palmetto.
-This botanical extract has been shown to reduce DHT in trials.
+It is DHT which causes the gradual hair thinning associated with male pattern hairloss.
+It binds to the sensitive follicles along the top of the head, from hairline to crown and temples, slowly destroying them.
+As they become smaller and weaker, this displays outwardly as thinning hair or a receding hairline, with increased hair fall and can lead to eventual baldness if left unchecked.

 By minimising the amount of DHT in the system, hair growth should continue unhindered.
-However, finasteride’s effect on frontal hair loss is unproven.
-This is one of the key reasons why, at Belgravia, treatment courses often include recommended formulations of the vasodilator high strength minoxidil from those available from at the clinic’s in-house pharmacies.
+However, finasteride 1mg’s effect on frontal hair loss is unproven.
+This is one of the key reasons why some men prefer to also use the vasodilator high strength minoxidil, which comes in a range of different formulations.

-These solutions are applied directly to the scalp where needed, and help to promote localised blood flow, encouraging healthy hair growth.
-Belgravia’s hair loss specialists have found this approach, especially as part of a combination treatment course, to be especially effective in cases of stubborn areas, such as a receding hairline or thinning crown.
+These solutions are applied directly to the scalp where needed, and help to promote localised blood flow, encouraging healthy hair growth and preventing further hair loss.

-This two-pronged attack can be further augmented by the use of additional hair growth booster products, such as the follicle-stimulating low level laser therapy (LLLT) device, the LaserComb.
+This medicinal approach can be further augmented by the use of appropriate hair growth supporting products, such as the FDA-cleared follicle-stimulating low level laser therapy (LLLT) device, the LaserComb.

-Women, too, can benefit from hair growth booster products, including a handheld LLLT device and also Belgravia’s premium hair growth supplement Hair Vitalics for Women, the ingredients of which have been researched and selected by the clinic’s hair experts for their beneficial properties.
+Women, too, may benefit from using hair growth supporting products alongside their front-line treatments.
+These can include a handheld LLLT device and Belgravia’s premium hair growth supplement Hair Vitalics for Women, the ingredients of which have been researched and selected by the clinic’s hair experts for their beneficial properties, including biotin, zinc and selenium for the maintenance of normal healthy hair growth.
 This unique blend of high quality, hair-friendly vitamins, minerals, amino acids and botanical extracts is not designed to replace a balanced diet, however.
-It also includes the soy isoflavones genistein and daidzen which have been shown to lower serum DHT – DHT found in the bloodstream – to provide an extra helping hand in the fight against thinning hair.

 Knock-on effects of stress